RedXi/vatsimbrief-helper/README.md

 The plugin provides information from the **Simbrief flightplan** and relevant **VATSIM frequencies** for ATC communications in X-Plane 2D and VR flight setups.

-It solves two major issues that VR pilots usually face:
+It solves major issues that VR pilots usually face:

 * A printed flightplan can not be taken into VR.
 And even if the resolution of the VR device allows for, scrolling through tiny Simbrief flightplan fonts is usually very exhausting.
 * VATSIM frequencies can not be obtained from official charts (e.g. Navigraph).
-Also, taking notes in VR takes a lot of time, sopmetimes putting the pilot in distress.
+Also, taking notes in VR takes a lot of time, which easily distresses pilots.
+* Air traffic control stations are highly volatile.
+When using the plugin it can be avoided to approach an unmonitored airport.
+Instead, pilots can divert to their alternate where there are air traffic controllers on service.

 ![All windows](screenshots/overview.png "All windows")